Power Bank Size Calculator

 Power bank capacity is measured in milliampere-hours (mAh).
 But the rated mAh on the label is not what your device actually receives.

 Why you get less than the rated capacity: Power banks store energy at 3.7V (lithium battery voltage).
 Your phone charges at 5V via USB.
-This voltage step-up conversion loses energy — typically 10–15%.
-Add heat loss and self-discharge, and real-world efficiency is usually 85–90% for quality banks and 75% for budget or older models.
+Stepping 3.7V up to 5V loses energy on the way, typically 10 to 15% of it.
+Add heat loss and self-discharge and a good bank lands around 85 to 90%, a budget or ageing one nearer 75%, and a bank fast-charging a phone in a warm room can drop to 65%.

 The core formula: Usable mAh = Rated mAh × Efficiency Full Charges = Usable mAh ÷ Device Battery mAh